0xPolygonMiden/miden-vm/assembly/README.md

 ```

 ### Instantiating assembler with multiple options
 As mentioned previously, a builder pattern can be used to chain multiple `with_*` method together.
-For example, instantiating an assembler with all available options could look like so:
+For example, an assembler can be instantiated with all available options like so:

 ```Rust
 use miden_assembly::Assembler;